Updated: Oct 3

 Step 4: Establish Good Channel Management Practices

 Using Amazon’s Brand Registry is only one leg of the stool to enable you to control your brand on their platform.
 But it won’t solve all your problems.
 You also need to establish a set of channel management processes and best practices.
-This includes creating a well-thought out resale/distribution agreement that outlines whether or not a reseller can sell on Amazon.
-There might be specific resellers who you want selling there, others you may not.
+This includes creating a well-thought-out resale/distribution agreement that outlines whether or not a reseller can sell on Amazon.
+There might be specific resellers who you want to sell there, others you may not.
 This agreement should authorize not only where the reseller can sell your products, but also who they can sell your products to.
 The challenge for many brands and manufacturers is that they might sell their products to a reseller or distributor, who then turns around and sells that product to 20 other resellers.
 To control this, your distribution agreement also needs to contain language that holds the primary reseller (the one that purchased from you) accountable for the actions of the resellers that buy from them, including limitations on Internet and Amazon selling.

 It’s also a good idea to develop a “minimum advertised price” (MAP) policy, that prohibits resellers from selling your products below a set price.
 If you find a seller on Amazon with your products listed below that price, there’s a good chance they’re either unauthorized to sell your product or they’re counterfeiters.
-Good channel management practices, backed up by a solid reseller agreement, is a key tool in managing how your products are represented on Amazon.
+Good channel management practices, backed up by a solid reseller agreement, are a key tool in managing how your products are represented on Amazon.

 These agreements and policies (MAP and distribution policies) can be complex legal documents.
 We recommend consulting your legal council to set these up (and Enceiba can help – we have some very capable and reasonably priced law firms we’ve worked with that are experts in this area).